A Beautiful City

-We trust things like bungee Chords by taking a flying leap off a bridge and parachutes as we jump from planes; however, we hesitate when it comes to accepting that there is a God that loves us.
+We trust things like bungee Chords by taking a flying leap off a bridge and parachutes as we jump from planes; however, we hesitate with accepting that there is a God that loves us.
 How profoundly sad is that?
 Why not just take a leap of faith, just in case?
 I am guessing it will be the best thrill you’ve ever had, but maybe you’re not a risk taker?

 If you were to take this leap, a true leap of faith, you would never be alone.
 You would share in His abundant grace, encouraging others, always leading those lost back to the golden path leading to Christ, who is more significant than any OZ.

-God makes all things possible in our tomorrow and today’s, using everything in every circumstance.
-At times, that may be hard to believe, but it’s true, even the tough stuff is allowed for a purpose, and one day not too long from now, we'll look back and see the many blessings.
+God makes all things possible in our tomorrow, and today’s, using everything in every circumstance.
+That may be hard to believe, but it’s true, even the tough stuff allows for a purpose, and one day not too long from now, we'll look back and see the many blessings.

 I've always heard it said, "Be patient; good things come to those who wait," right?
 When something or someone of this world comes to you in a damaging attack, close your eyes and imagine being held safe and sound in the arms of Jesus; why not jump?
 Is he ready to catch you?
 Come just as you are.

 Free yourself from personal flaws, for He sees only the beauty of His creation in you.
-Our weaknesses are allowed as teaching points in life; without them, we may become too prideful.
+Our weaknesses allows teaching points in life; without them, we may become too prideful.
 These personal imperfections are humbling factors, reminding us to remove our plank carefully, not to cloud our vision, or, worse, throw a stone while blinded.

 You may say," He isn’t real," well, what if you’re wrong?
 What if everything you love is going to be there?
 How about now, are you sure you don’t want to be there too?
 I am sure everyone you love will sing "I Wish You Were Here."
 Maybe leap.
 It will be a beautiful leap.